 Setting up a Trust in Ohio

 In appropriate situations we find that preparing trusts for our clients is an excellent estate planning tool.
 For example, clients with significant wealth may benefit from establishing trusts for tax reasons.
 Another advantage of trusts is to bypass the probate process, thereby saving the time and cost of estate administration, as well as preserving privacy.
 Trusts are also advisable in other situations, such as for clients who own real estate outside of Ohio or for those who have loved ones with special needs.
 While trusts are not necessary in every case, they may be the best option for many people in Northeast Ohio.

 Contact Our Team Today

-At Kryszak & Associates, Co., LPA, our attorneys have extensive experience handling a wide variety of Ohio estate planning issues.
+At Kryszak Law Firm, Co., LPA, our attorneys have extensive experience handling a wide variety of Ohio estate planning issues.
 We will help you craft a plan that you fully understand, and that best protects your desires and interests.
 To learn more about what we can do for you, please contact us today at 440-934-5330 or 1-888-934-5330 to schedule your fully confidential initial legal consultation.

 Our Attorney Profiles

 Meet our talented team.
 To learn more about our attorneys, review the profiles below.